 In the grand scheme of athletic life, the game of baseball is still a very young sport.
 We are stuck in an era where the culture continues to be awed by the measurables of the game—how far the ball can be hit, how hard the ball can be thrown.
 Reality, however, shows that just being able to hit far and throw hard does not make you a good baseball player.
 It simply means you are adept at those things.
-Applying measurables to the game and being consistent in your performance is the ultimate goal—a goal of which many aspiring players fall short.
+Applying technique and skill in measurables to the game and being consistent in your performance is the ultimate goal—a goal of which many aspiring players fall short.
 Players go through their careers witnessing fellow players at the highest level of the game, college athletes, draftable prospects, and what scouts seem to show the most interest in.
 And generally what is witnessed is what is imitated, and so the game continues to be played the way culture beckons it to be played: powerfully.
 Yes, the best in the world produce quality results.
-In the end, producing players that yield quality results and help contribute to winning games are all that matter to professional organizations and college institutions regardless of what culture thinks.
+In the end, producing players that yield quality results and help contribute to winning games are all that matter to professional organizations and college institutions regardless of what culture thinks is refelcted.
 Measurables diminish because distance, player speed, pitch velocity, and “stuff” are all essentially worthless without the ability to apply them correctly to a particular skill set.
-Correctly and consistently applying just an average skill can create an elite player with impeccable results.
+Correctly and consistently applying just an average skill who continues to develop said skill can create an elite player with impeccable results.
 This is where the culture of the game subsides.

 Our mission is to change the culture of the game, to adhere, praise, and build up pitchers who may be successful to extremely successful in nature due to their ability to command pitches to locations.
-This core ability can yield even better results when/if velocity is stacked on command ability.
+This core ability can yield even better results when velocity is stacked on command ability.
 The mission is to encourage aspiring pitchers to achieve what is achievable today: commanding locations while letting nature and science take their course with velocity development (see E-Guide).

 The mission is to help pitchers make a very important decision, how do you define success?